dimgerasimou/dwm/README.md

 ## Patches

-I have still not introduced any patches.
+I have still not have not introduced any patches.

 ## Recommended binaries